 Small mammal species in northern Australia have undergone catastrophic declines, including in key reserves such as Kakadu National Park.
 The project aims to guide management priorities to recover threatened mammals in monsoonal northern Australia, especially in relation to fire and feral cats.
-The team will compile and analyse a large dataset (from Kakadu and comparable other sites in the Top End) on the occurrence of cats, native mammals and fire to evaluate landscape-scale relationships.
-It will also contribute to the analysis and documentation of responses of native reptiles and mammals to cat-exclusion at established fenced sites in Kakadu National Park.
+The team is compiling and analysing a large dataset (from Kakadu and comparable other sites in the Top End) on the occurrence of cats, native mammals and fire to evaluate landscape-scale relationships.
+It is also contributing to the analysis and documentation of responses of native reptiles and mammals to cat-exclusion at established fenced sites in Kakadu National Park.

-The research will provide evidence on where feral cats occur across Top End landscapes and the factors that may influence this occurrence.
-The research team will use existing large datasets to investigate current relationships between mammal diversity, cat and dingo occupancy, fire regimes and habitat characteristics.
-The data will elucidate the role of cats relative to other potential threats in the observed mammal declines, and assess potential suppressive effects of dingoes on cat.
+The research is providing evidence on where feral cats occur across Top End landscapes and the factors that may influence this occurrence.
+The research team is using existing large datasets to investigate current relationships between mammal diversity, cat and dingo occupancy, fire regimes and habitat characteristics.
+The data is elucidating the role of cats relative to other potential threats in the observed mammal declines, and assess potential suppressive effects of dingoes on cat.

 Although many studies have demonstrated that predation by feral cats and inappropriate fire regimes are likely to be factors contributing to the decline of many mammal species (including threatened species) in northern Australia, it has been difficult to establish landscape-scale responses to these factors, even in conservation reserves.
-This research will form part of the evidence base that justifies and helps to effectively target an enhanced management response, particularly by relating cat occupancy to particular fire regimes and/or dingo management, and abundance of native mammal fauna to cat occupancy and fire regimes.
-This information will help to assess current fire management initiatives in Kakadu National Park, and to refine future management.
+This research is forming part of the evidence base that justifies and helps to effectively target an enhanced management response, particularly by relating cat occupancy to particular fire regimes and/or dingo management, and abundance of native mammal fauna to cat occupancy and fire regimes.
+This information is helping to assess current fire management initiatives in Kakadu National Park, and to refine future management.
 It may also help inform the need (or not) for more targeted and effective cat control.

-The project will analyse data collected from Kakadu, and other large parks in the Top End (including Nitmiluk, Litchfield, Cobourg and Gregory), the Anindilyakwa, Warddeken and Djelk Indigenous Protected Areas, Tiwi Islands and Fish River Station managed by the Indigenous Land Cooperation.
+The project is analysing data collected from Kakadu and other large national parks in the Top End (including Nitmiluk, Litchfield, Garig Gunak Barlu and Judbarra/Gregory), the Anindilyakwa (Groote Eylandt), Wardaman, Warddeken and Djelk Indigenous Protected Areas, Tiwi Islands (Melville and Bathurst Islands), and Fish River Station managed by the Indigenous Land Corporation.

-The project is being led by the Northern Territory Government’s Department of Environment and Natural Resources who are working in collaboration with Parks Australia, Anindilyakwa, Tiwi Island, Warddeken and Djelk traditional owners and rangers.
-The NESP Threatened Species Recovery Hub is also a partner in the research.
+This project is being led by the Northern Territory Government’s Department of Environment, Parks and Water Security who are working in collaboration with Parks Australia, Anindilyakwa, Tiwi Island, Warddeken and Djelk Traditional Owners and rangers.

-The project will be led by Northern Territory Government Director of Terrestrial Ecosystems Graeme Gillespie and Charles Darwin University’s John Woinarski.
+Project leaders are NT Government Director of Terrestrial Ecosystems Dr Graeme Gillespie and Charles Darwin University’s Professor John Woinarski.

-Graeme Gillespie, Northern Territoy Department of Environment and Natural Resources
+Graeme Gillespie, Northern Territory Department of Environment, Parks and Water Security

 John Woinarski, Charles Darwin University